 - 6.4 mm is the most widely used thickness for protecting people against risk of accidental injury giving Class 2 performance to EN 12600

 - Main applications include building entrances, internal and external doors, partitions and barriers, overhead glazing, swimming pools and bathing areas, shop display windows and windows glazed in low level safety critical locations.
 In these applications Pilkington Optilam™ will continue to resist penetration even when broken and provide some security protection in addition to safe breaking characteristics

 - Can be combined with other products from the Pilkington product range in an Insulating Glass Unit (IGU) e.g. combine with a Pilkington Toughened Glass outer pane to provide excellent overhead glazing protection

-- Available incorporating Pilkington Optifloat™ Tint, Pilkington Eclipse Advantage™ and Pilkington Suncool™ to provide impact safety combined with solar control properties (the latter can also be achieved by using a tinted PVB interlayer and is known as Pilkington Optilam™ I)
+- Available incorporating Pilkington Optifloat™ Tint and Pilkington Suncool™ to provide impact safety combined with solar control properties

 - Available incorporating the range of Pilkington low-emissivity glass coatings such as Pilkington Optitherm™ and Pilkington K Glass™ as a pane of an IGU to enhance thermal insulation whilst providing impact safety

 - Laminate resists penetration – glass may break but interlayer retains overall integrity and continues to act as a barrier